-Step 6 - Install Essex caliper bracket
+Step 5 - Install Essex caliper bracket

-- Apply one small drop of red Loctite[TM] 271 (red) to the threads of the socket head bolts included with our system (#10.02.00045).
-Please be aware that excessive use of red loctite will make removal extremely difficult. - Make sure that the bracket sits flat against the machined face of the spindle.
-Using a 19mm socket and the supplied washers (#10 10156), attach the caliper bracket to upright.
-Torque to 63lb.-ft. - Inspect the bracket and be certain its sitting flat against the upright and that the stud bosses protruding from the bottom of the bracket are not contacting the upright (see potential issues below).
+- Apply one small drop of threadlocke to the threads of the bolts included with our system (#10.02.00045).
+Please be aware that excessive use of red threadlocker will make removal extremely difficult. - Make sure that the bracket sits flat against the machined face of the spindle.
+The duct that sits under the OE caliper can be retained and sandwiched between the Essex bracket and upright. - Using a 19mm socket and the supplied washers (#10 10156), attach the caliper bracket to upright.
+Torque to 63lb.-ft.

+Inspect the bracket and be certain its sitting flat against the upright and that the stud bosses protruding from the bottom of the bracket are not contacting the upright (see potential issues below).
 If so, use a file and remove material slowly until they clear.

-Step 7 - Install AP Racing J Hook racing brake disc
+Step 6 - Install AP Racing J Hook racing brake disc